-- 2.1.1 Accept the requirement to know, understand and operate within the provisions of the EAPH Code of Ethics. - 2.1.2 Accept the requirement to be aware of applicable legal, ethical, professional and Association's standards and practices as set out in this Code of Ethics. - 2.1.3 Accept the requirement to maintain and develop the highest standard of professional competence and integrity in the application of hypnotherapeutic knowledge and techniques throughout their professional careers. - 2.1.4 Practicing hypnotherapists to show evidence of Supervision with EAPH Supervisor as previously outlined in this document. - 2.1.5 Explain the nature of hypnosis, options, limitations and risks and to avoid harm to clients as a result of the therapeutic process. - 2.1.6 Show evidence of professional indemnity insurance where it is available in their country. - 2.1.7 Promote client autonomy and encourage clients to make responsible decisions on their own behalf. - 2.1.8 Never promise a cure for any condition or problem, nor give advice or, otherwise pass comment on any medical or, psychiatric condition, unless they have relevant training and qualifications in these fields. - 2.1.9 When an aspect of the client's presenting problem is either known or suspected to be outside the member's area of expertise the client must be informed.
-In the event of such a situation the member (a) refer the client to an appropriate specialist or (b) advise the client to attend with their General Practitioner for further advisement and (c) seek further advices from their Supervisor, being sure to respect the client's right anonymity in all discussions.
+- 2.1.1 Accept the requirement to know, understand and operate within the provisions of the EAPH Code of Ethics. - 2.1.2 Accept the requirement to be aware of applicable legal, ethical, professional, standards and practices set out in this Code of Ethics. - 2.1.3 Accept the requirement to maintain and develop the highest standard of professional competence and integrity in the application of hypnotherapeutic knowledge and techniques throughout their professional careers. - 2.1.4 Practicing hypnotherapists to provide evidence of 4 sessions of Supervision annually. - 2.1.5 Explain the nature of hypnosis, options, limitations and risks to clients and 'do no harm' to clients as a result of the therapeutic process. - 2.1.6 Show evidence of holding valid and current professional indemnity insurance. - 2.1.7 Promote client autonomy and encourage clients to make responsible decisions for themselves. - 2.1.8 Never promise a cure for any condition or problem, nor give advice or, otherwise pass comment on any medical or, psychiatric condition, unless the therapist has relevant training and qualifications in these fields. - 2.1.9 When an aspect of the client's presenting problem is either known or suspected to be outside the member's area of expertise, the client must be informed.
+In the event of such a situation, the member (a) refer the client to an appropriate specialist or (b) advise the client to consult their General Practitioner or (c) seek

-- 2.1.10 Make it clear to the client that you are not a medical doctor and do not purport to have such knowledge or skills.
-To this end members must not use titles or descriptions that give the impression of medical or, other qualifications, unless they possess them.
-Members must never give a medical diagnosis to a client in any circumstances, unless medically qualified to do so. - 2.1.11 Ensure the member's work place and all facilities offered to clients and their companions will be in every respect be suitable and appropriate for the service provided. - 2.1.12 In all professional activities, members, must accept the importance of behaving with integrity, honesty, fairness and respect for others. - 2.1.13 No member will engage as a presenter of Stage Hypnosis.
+- assistance from their Supervisor, while being aware of respecting the client's right to anonymity in all discussions. - 2.1.10 Make it clear to the client that s/he is not a medical doctor and is not in a position to offer a diagnosis or prognosis.
+To this end members must not use titles or descriptions that mislead clients. - 2.1.11 Ensure the member's workplace and all facilities offered to clients and their companions will be suitable in every respect be and appropriate for the service provided. - 2.1.12 In all professional activities, members, must accept the importance of behaving with integrity, honesty, fairness and respect for others. - 2.1.13 No member will engage as a presenter of Stage Hypnosis.

-2.2 Responsibilities for Self-Care
+2.2 Responsibilities for Self-Care and colleagues

-Take responsibility to protect and monitor your own physical, emotional, mental and psychological well-being at all levels.
-This will enable you to work effectively with clients.
-Active self-care consists of:
+Members must take responsibility to protect and monitor their own physical, emotional, mental and psychological well-being, in order to work with clients effectively by: